jbferet/prospect/paper/paper.md

 The default parameterization of PROSPECT inversion assesses all parmeters listed in Table \ref{table:1} except BROWN, which can be assessed by setting `Est_Brown_Pigments = TRUE` as input for `Invert_PROSPECT`.
-The value set for parameters which are not estimated is then defined with the `InitValues` input variable.
+The value set for parameters which are not assessed is then defined with the `InitValues` input variable.

 ```r